 Post a comment so we can see what else you've accomplished, faculty mama!

-I’m excited to start a feature on this blog called Faculty Mama, where I’ll be posting content about the unique aspects of faculty life as a mother (e.g., timing of kids, promotion, etc.).
-I hope we can start a dialogue to support one another, and I welcome your comments or suggestions for topics.
+In my Faculty Mama series I post content about the unique aspects of faculty life as a mother.
+I hope we can start a dialogue to support one another, and I welcome your comments and suggestions for topics.